hixio-mh/get-today/README.md

 # Get Today Javascript Action

 This action sets the today following format "DD-MM-YYYY" to the `today` output.
-Useful for setting release date.
+Useful for setting release date for packages.

 ## Outputs